devAmoghS/Machine-Learning-with-Python/README.md

 * Stock Price Forecasting on Google using Linear Regression
 * Implemented a simple a social network to learn basics of Python
 * Implemented Naives Bayes Classifier to filter spam messages on SpamAssasin Public Corpus
-* Churn Prediction Model for banking dataset using Keras and Sckikit-Learn
+* Churn Prediction Model for banking dataset using Keras and Scikit-Learn
+* Implemented Random Forest from scratch and built a classifier on Sonar dataset from UCI repository